 Mission and Purpose

-The inspiration of James H. Burdett, the National Garden Bureau was born in 1920 in the wake of World War I. He perceived the increasing need of suburbanites for basic instruction in backyard gardening.
-Because of his unique background as both a former newspaper journalist and an advertising manager of a seed company, he appreciated the role of the media in public education.
-He pioneered the idea of enlisting horticultural writers and broadcasters in the noble effort of mass education to create a population of gardeners.
+The inspiration of James H. Burdett, National Garden Bureau was born in 1920 in the wake of World War I. He perceived the need of suburbanites for basic instruction in backyard gardening.
+Because of his unique background as both a newspaper journalist and an advertising manager of a seed company, he appreciated the role of the media in public education.
+He pioneered the idea of enlisting horticultural writers and broadcasters in the effort of mass education to create a population of gardeners.
 In the process, he improved the lives of citizens.
 NGB came of age during World War II when the government encouraged homeowners to grow Victory Gardens.
 By means of annual posters promoting “Beauty and Abundance in Your Garden” and other materials, the Bureau promoted seeds and gardening on the home front.
 In 1943, Mr. Burdett’s book, The Victory Garden Manual, was published to aid home gardeners in creating a successful garden.
 Then, the postwar years saw an emphasis on community beautification and the Bureau responded with a film, brochures, programs, and information sheets to help gardening communicators further this cause among the public.
 Incorporation as a not-for-profit organization soon followed.

 Board of Directors

-The NGB has a Board of Directors composed of eight to twelve regular members.
+National Garden Bureau has a Board of Directors composed of eight to twelve regular members.
 Members serve for a period of three years with the option to serve a second three-year term.
 The Board makes all necessary rules and regulations consistent with law, the Articles of Incorporation, and By-Laws, for the conduct of the affairs of this organization and the guidance of its officers and employees.

-Director – Jeanne Svob, Griffin
+Director – Scott Mozingo, Griffin

-Director – Ryan McEnaney, Bailey Nurseries
+Director – Alec Charais, Bailey Nurseries

-Director – Mike Lizotte, American Meadows
+Director – Jessica Cudnik, American Takii

 Executive Director – Diane Blazek, National Garden Bureau